Degenerative Disc (cont.)

 - Find a local Orthopedic Surgeon in your town

-What are radiculopathy and sciatica?
-What are the symptoms?
+What are the symptoms of radiculopathy and sciatica?

 Radiculopathy refers to nerve irritation caused by damage to the disc between the vertebrae.
 This occurs because of degeneration ("wear and tear") of the outer ring of the disc or because of traumatic injury, or both.
 Weakness of the outer ring leads to disc bulging and disc herniation.
 As a result, the central softer portion of the disc can rupture through the outer ring of the disc and abut the spinal cord or its nerves as they exit the bony spinal column.